Courtesy of Luke Spangenburg

-Luke Spangenburg was director of Santa Fe Community College’s Biofuels Center of Excellence as well as its Training Center Corporation, and was committed to demonstrating resilience sovereignty.
-(Courtesy of Luke Spangenburg)
+Luke Spangenburg, director of Santa Fe Community College’s Biofuels Center of Excellence as well as its Training Center Corporation, says the school will be off the grid and energy autonomous in two years.

 A few months into the pandemic, I found myself thinking about the Trades and Advanced Technology Center on the Santa Fe Community College campus.
 As I wrote in this column at the start of 2019: